wayrou/chaos-core/README.txt

 Implement NPCs that walk around the base camp screen and that you can talk to, opening placeholder dialogue that the player can advance through.

+15ba. "auto battle" toggle for each friendly unit

+More than 2 units per side per battle encounter (choosing unit placement from units in party) (Grid Sizes: as small as 4x3 and as big as 8x6- max units allowed to be placed are grid area x 0.25 clamp 3-10. )

+When deck reaches <5 (can't draw a full hand from deck) reshuffle discard pile into deck

+Auto equip gear per unit in unit management screen

+Give cards paper computer punch card aesthetic

 -----------------------IMPLEMENTED UP TO HERE-----------------------------

+15c.
+Implement all cards and card effects

+15d.
+Implement all equipment fully

+20. The story update

+Implement all 5 operations fully, custom operation option

+20a.
+Minigame update

+-"Mini Core" minigame

+20b.
+The Echo Run - Draft Mode update

+21. Multiplayer update

 16b.
 Character portraits + sprites